Firefox Tweak Guide

 Keyboard Shortcuts: To quickly open the search box on any page, press F3 or CTRL+F. You can close the search box by pressing the ESC key at any time.

-Search for text when I start typing: I recommend that you have the 'Search for text when I start typing' setting ticked - see the Advanced area of the previous page.
+Search for text when I start typing: For even faster searching on a page, I recommend that you have the 'Search for text when I start typing' setting ticked - see the Advanced area of the previous page.
 That way you can initiate a word search on the currently viewed web page simply by starting to type the search string without having to first bring up the search box.
 The first instance of that word will automatically be highlighted in green on the page.
 To find more instances of the same word, keep pressing the F3 key.
 The last search string you entered in the current session is kept in memory, and simply pressing F3 on any other page initiates the same search again.
 For ways of customizing this feature, see the accessibility.typeaheadfind.-related preferences in the Advanced Tweaking section.

 Selection Web Search: Highlight a portion of a web page by holding down the cursor over the start of your selection, then left-click and drag the cursor to the end of your selection and release the mouse button.
 Now right-click on this highlighted selection, and in the context menu select the 'Search Google for...' item.
-Firefox will automatically launch a web search using the default search plugin Google and provides the results in a new tab/window.
+Firefox will automatically launch a web search using the default Google search plugin and provides the results in a new tab.

-Web Search Box: You can use the dedicated Web Search box in the Navigation Bar to speed up searching for information on the Internet.
-Click on the small site icon in the left side of the Web Search box, and select the search engine you wish to use for web searches.
+Web Search Box: You can use the dedicated Web Search box in the main Firefox Toolbar to speed up searching for information on the Internet.
+Click on the small site icon on the left side of the Web Search box, and select the search engine you wish to use for web searches.
 Google is the default web search engine, but you can use other engines such as Bing, or a site-specific search engine such as Amazon.com or Ebay.com.
 Enter the phrase(s) you wish to search for in this Search box and press Enter - the results will be displayed in the current tab.
 You can download additional search engine plugins by clicking on the icon in the Web Search box, selecting 'Manage Search Engines' and then clicking the Get more search engines link at the bottom.
 You can also create your own custom search.
 Since all the search engine coding is saved in your \Program Files (x86)\Mozilla Firefox\searchplugins\ directory as .xml files, you can create your own custom .xml search engine files.
 Full instructions are here.

-Address Bar/Keyword Searches: The Web Search box is actually redundant, because one of the fastest ways to search is by using keywords within the Address Bar.
+Location Bar/Keyword Searches: The Web Search box is actually redundant, because one of the fastest ways to search is by using keywords within the Address Bar.
 The Address Bar, also known as the Location Bar or Awesome Bar, is covered in detail in its own section below.

-The Awesome Bar
+The Address Bar

 The Awesome Bar also allows the ability to use custom search filters to refine search results.
 You can use the '*' and '#' characters to respectively restrict search results to bookmarks or tags.
 For example a search on "tweak *" (without quotes) will find any bookmarks you have with the word 'tweak'; a search on "tweak #" (without quotes) will find any items you've specifically tagged with the word 'tweak'.